 The second and longest unit of the institute, World Religions and Religious Worlds, offers summer scholars advanced introductions to six faith traditions that are part of the fabric of American life: Judaism, Christianity, Islam, Hinduism, Buddhism, and African diaspora religions like Santeria, Vodou, and the Orisha tradition.
 As they learn about these world religions, summer scholars also explore classroom- and community-based pedagogies for teaching about religious worlds.

 Six of the eight working days in this unit begin with a scholarly lecture and discussion, providing an introduction to a major religious tradition.
-In our next institute, these introductions will be offered by: Dr. Hasia Diner on Judaism, Dr. Morris Davis on Christianity, Dr. Ali Asani on Islam, Dr. John Stratton Hawley on Hinduism, Dr. Laura Harrington on Buddhism, and Dr. Elizabeth McAlister on African diaspora religions.
-These sessions will be framed by brief readings on each tradition and its place in American life.
-For some summer scholars these sessions will be a refresher course on familiar material, and for others they will offer an invaluable (though inevitably partial) introduction to American religious diversity.
+In our 2022 institute, these introductions will be offered by: Dr. Hasia Diner on Judaism, Dr. Julie Byrne on Christianity, Dr. Ali Asani on Islam, Dr. John Stratton Hawley on Hinduism, Dr. Laura Harrington on Buddhism, and Dr. Elizabeth McAlister on African diaspora religions.
+These sessions are framed by brief readings on each tradition and its place in American life.
+For some summer scholars these sessions are a refresher course on familiar material, and for others they offer an invaluable (though inevitably partial) introduction to American religious diversity.

 These scholarly lectures and seminar discussions are complemented by panel discussions with New York religious leaders.
 Each panel includes three or four clergy members, lay leaders, or faith-based activists, chosen to represent — as well as possible — the diversity within their religious tradition.
 Panelists generally give brief presentations on their faith communities, their personal faith journeys, or their faith-based social justice work.
 But the focus of these sessions is an open dialogue between panelists and summer scholars — a chance for our summer scholars to engage directly with religious leaders from a wide range of communities.